DeKUT-DSAIL/miti360/README.md

 - The instructions for accessing the weather data are found in the [weather-metadata](weather-metadata) directory.

+### Dissemination
+- The Miti360 dataset now has a [website](https://miti360.github.io/).
+You can read more about it and download the dataset from there.

 ### Technical Report
 For more details on the methods used to develop the dataset and usage guidelines, please refer to the [technical report](reports/technical_report.pdf).